LibertyGlobal-CoderDojo/LibertyGlobal-CoderDojo.github.io/README.md

 - Adding `project` to the `categories` will ensure that the post is listed under projects.
 Adding `event` to the `categories` will list the post under events
   - Any categories added will also be used in the URL to the page
 - Add a unique `thread_id` (without spaces, etc) to add a [muut](https://muut.com/) comment thread to the post
+- Optionally add an `external_link` to add a link to the image when rendered on the post page

 ### To preview locally